failfa-st/bark/README.md

 ## Notice

 Bark is limited to ~13 seconds af output.
-This demo does not (yet) handle longer texts
+This demo allows unlimited length and returns an array of audio files as well as the concatenated audio file.
+The concatenation is done via [ffmpeg](https://ffmpeg.org/).

+> Make sure to have [ffmpeg](https://ffmpeg.org/) installed on your machine.

 This project (currently) assumes that you have used npm before and are comfortable ensuring your environment to be set up.